 There are 30 rivers to fish within an hour of our base in Hanmer Springs.
 Within 2 hours that number triples.
-Being so close to Chirstchurch, so close to the high country, so close to our beech forests, and so close to the West Coast, we have an incredible diversity at Hanmer Spring’s doorstep.
+Being so close to Christchurch, so close to the high country, so close to our beech forests, and so close to the West Coast, we have an incredible diversity at Hanmer Spring’s doorstep.
 We make our fishing decisions based on the weather, water conditions, and try our best to be on the right water each day.
 As you may know the weather in New Zealand is variable.
-We’re on the drier side and there are many, diverse waters to fish.Canterbury Rivers
+We’re on the drier side and there are many, diverse waters to fish.Canterbury and West Coast Rivers & Streams

-An hour away from Hanmer Springs we cross the divide and into the west coast forests and the opportunities of stunning rivers flowing under the beech and rata forests, with toi-toi, silver ferns, and endless under-story plants lining our streams.
+An hour away from Hanmer Springs once we have gone over the Lewis Pass we drop into the west coast forests and the opportunities of stunning rivers flowing under the endemic forests, where toi-toi, silver ferns, and endless under-canopy shrubs lining streams.
 The riffle, runs, and pools are a constant sequence as these rivers flow west, back to the Tasman Sea after solid rains.
-These rivers drain as quickly as they rise and are equipped to handle 300mm a day falling.
+These rivers drain as quickly as they rise and are equipped to handle 500mm a day falling.
 Fishable water within a day is usually possible in even the heaviest falls.

 © Fly Fish New ZealandLimited